DOdrums/PortfolioProjectTwo/README.md

   * [Bobby Hadz Blog](https://bobbyhadz.com/blog/javascript-count-occurrences-of-each-element-in-array) for extracting the amount of words typed by the user.
   * [Reema Alzohairi Blog](https://ralzohairi.medium.com/displaying-dynamic-elapsed-time-in-javascript-260fa0e95049) for calculating the time elapsed.
 * To prevent a zoom in on smartphones after the input field is focused, ```user-scalable=no, user-scalable=0``` was used.
 This solution was found on [Stackoverflow (answer by rebpp)](https://stackoverflow.com/a/11882296/16545052).
-* [Stackoverflow (answer by Kristjian)](https://stackoverflow.com/a/13625843/16545052) to make the keyboard size responively.
+* [Stackoverflow (answer by Kristjian)](https://stackoverflow.com/a/13625843/16545052) to make the keyboard size responsive.
 * [Creating a timer with JavaScript](https://dev.to/walternascimentobarroso/creating-a-timer-with-javascript-8b7) to built a timer for the coding option of the tying tutor.
 * [Hide Navbar on Scroll Down](https://www.w3schools.com/howto/howto_js_navbar_hide_scroll.asp) to make the title bar disappear and appear on scroll.